 Borrow an MLA handbook in the school library.
 It may come in handy if you encounter any difficulties when citing unusual sources.

 The easiest way to cite your references properly is to refer to a good research paper in MLA style.
-Try our this service to get quality samples or look for the necessary materials in the library.

 Quick Tips on How to Cite the Sources in MLA Style